 - Informal reporting of privately concluded deals between two counter parties

 - Market survey of spot market tenders that various buyers or sellers issue on a regular or ad-hoc basis

 - Arbitrage crude deals such as Russian Urals, or US WTI that are relevant to buyers for price comparison

-The Middle East Crude Report is published daily (subject to GX holiday calendar) and made available to its customers via direct data feeds and emails to customers.
+The Middle East Crude Report is published daily (subject to General Index holiday calendar) and made available to its customers via direct data feeds and emails to customers.

 Reflection of Saudi crude price reference basket

 Daily market value of 25,000 barrel clips of the Dubai basket